padogrid/bundle-hazelcast-5-cluster-wan-app-grafana/README.md

 - Select *Hazelcast*.
 - Select **00Main**.

-The **00Main** dashboard is the main (home) dashboard that provides a menu of all available dashaboards.
+The **00Main** dashboard is the main (home) dashboard that provides a menu of all available dashaboards for displaying a single cluster at a time.
+From there, you can navigate to **00MainDual** for monitoring two (2) clusters side-by-side and **00MainAll** for monitoring all clusters in federated views.
 See [Navigating Hazelcast Dashboards](#navigating-hazelcast-dashboards) for dashboard instructions.

 ### 5. Simulate workflows